 - Check the brand to see if it’s the real deal

-Researchers at UC Davis recently found that almost 70% of olive oils labeled “extra virgin” were, in fact, not purely extra virgin olive oil.
+Researchers at UC Davis recently found that almost 70% of olive oils labeled “extra virgin” was, in fact, not purely extra virgin olive oil.
 Unfortunately, it’s not always easy to tell the real from the fake.
 Among the ones that UC Davis found did not match the extra virgin olive oil standards were Bertolli, Carapelli, Colavita, Filippo Berio, Mazzola, Mezzetta, Newman’s Own, Pompeian, Rachel Ray, Safeway, Star, and Whole Foods.
 The brands that did meet or exceed the standards were Corto Olive, California Olive Ranch, Kirkland Organic (Costco), Lucero (Ascolano), and McEvoy Ranch.
 For more on this, you can check out the information from UC Davis.

 Avocados are rich in monounsaturated fat, which contributes to healthy blood flow.
 This helps every organ in your body, particularly the brain and heart.
 The human brain is approximately 60 percent fat.
 To function optimally, your brain needs to maintain around this level of fat.
 Eating the right kind of fats can have a tremendous impact on your brain and overall health.

 From brain function to metabolism to cardiovascular fitness, good fat is an absolutely essential macronutrient for your entire body.
-Monounsaturated fat decreases LDL cholesterol, the bad cholesterol, and increases HDL cholesterol, the good cholesterol, preventing hardening of blood vessels.
+Monounsaturated fat decreases LDL cholesterol, the bad cholesterol, and increases HDL cholesterol, the good cholesterol, preventing the hardening of blood vessels.
 Healthy blood vessels allow healthy blood flow which reduces the risk of stroke.

 Because they’re rich in potassium, avocados help lower blood pressure.
 High blood pressure can impair cognitive abilities.
 Avocados also contain folate, which is essential for brain health and the maintenance of cognitive function, including memory.